-Developer contributions may consist of cash, property, water mains, sanitary sewer lines, pumping stations, fire hydrants, manholes and associated infrastructure received from developers and governmental entities.
+Developer contributions may consist of cash, tangible property, including such items as water mains, sanitary sewer lines, pumping stations, fire hydrants, manholes and associated infrastructure received from developers and governmental entities.
 Fluctuations in the value of contributions from year to year are due to the number of development projects and the timing of when developers complete expansion projects and convey the related assets to the Authority.